CommonplaceRobotics/RobotControlApps/documentation/rcapp.xml.md

 * number - a number box
 * dropdown - a dropdown box - currently not supported yet, creates a text box instead
 * checkbox - a checkbox

+## Parameter default values
+The optional parameter "value" may be given to define the default value that is set when the app function is added to a program.
+This parameter must match UI element type:
+* text - any value format allowed, e.g. text, numbers etc.
+* number - numbers with dot as decimal separator, e.g. "42" or "123.45"
+* checkbox - boolean values, i.e. "true" or "false"